AKSDug/7z-to-chd/README.md

 ## Version History

+- 1.0.2 - Fixed playlist updates for games with more than two discs
 - 1.0.1 - Fixed playlist generation for games with more than two discs
 - 1.0.0 - Initial release